TobiasVanDyk/Atari600XL-Upgrades/README.md

 <br>

 ### Video output upgrade
 Details on how to add a composite video output to the Atari 600XL were given in Atari Classics December 1993.
-The 2 pages that gives instructions for the 600XL are in 600XLVideo.pdf.
-Note that I removed the RF modulator module from the 600XL motherboard and used that space for the PS/2 interface.
+The 2 pages that lists modification steps for the 600XL are in 600XLVideo.pdf.
+From the photos it will be noticed that I removed the RF modulator module from the 600XL motherboard, and that I used that space for the PS/2 PIC interface.
 Refer to 600XLVideo.png for the original Atari 600XL video conditioning schematic.
-From this shematic it is worth trying using the output labelled "composite" through a suitable resistor (as I did), before embarking on the extensive modification as outlined in the  1993 article.
+From this schematic it is worth testing the two video outputs "composite" and "video RF", through a suitable resistor (220 ohms as I did), before embarking on the extensive modifications as outlined in the  1993 article.
 <p align="left">
 <img src="Video Output2.png" width="640" />
 <br>